Savory Peruvian Quinoa Breakfast Bowls

 - ají amarillo paste – There really is no good substitute for ají pastes in Peruvian cooking.
 You can make paste from dried ají amarillo peppers or frozen.
 You can buy ají amarillo paste online if you can’t find it locally.

-- ají panca paste – There really is no good substitute for ají pastes in Peruvian cooking.
+- ají panca paste – There really is no good substitute for ají pepper pastes in Peruvian cooking.
 You can buy ají panca paste online if you can’t find it locally.

 - garlic